 The most effective way to manage soil acidity is to apply agricultural limestone.
 The quantity of lime required is determined by the target pH (based on crops to be grown) and the soil's buffering capacity, measured in a soil test.
 Buffering capacity refers to the soil’s tendency to resist change in pH.
 Soil pH is only a measure of active acidity, the concentration of hydrogen ions (H+) in soil solution.
 When lime is added to a soil, active acidity is neutralized by chemical reactions that remove hydrogen ions from the soil solution.
 However, there are also acidic cations (H+ and Al+) adsorbed on soil colloids (see Cation Exchange Capacity and Base Saturation, previous section) that can be released into the soil solution to replace those neutralized by the lime.
 This is called reserve acidity.
 Clays and soils high in organic matter have the potential for large amounts of reserve acidity.
 These soils are said to be well-buffered.
 To effectively raise the soil pH, both active and reserve acidity must be neutralized.
 Soil test labs determine buffering capacity and lime requirement by measuring or estimating the reserve acidity.

 The neutralizing power of lime is determined by its calcium carbonate equivalence.
 Suppliers can tell you the calcium carbonate equivalence of the lime you are purchasing.
 Recommendations are based on an assumed calcium carbonate equivalence of 100.
 If your lime is lower than 100, you will need to apply more than the recommended amount, and if it is higher, you will need less.
 To determine the amount of lime to apply, divide the recommended amount by the percent calcium carbonate equivalence of your lime and multiply by 100.
 Wood ash is another amendment that may be used to manage soil acidity.
-The calcium carbonate equivalence of wood ash is typically around 50%, but it can vary widely.
+The calcium carbonate equivalence of wood ash is typically between 30-50%, but it can vary widely.
 If purchasing wood ash from a supplier, they will provide a recent analysis.
-Otherwise the wood ash should be submitted to a lab offering lime analysis to determine the calcium carbonate equivalence.
+Otherwise, the wood ash should be submitted to a lab offering lime analysis to determine the calcium carbonate equivalence.

 The speed with which lime reacts in the soil is dependent on particle size and distribution in the soil.
 To determine fineness, lime particles are passed through sieves of various mesh sizes.
 A U.S. Standard 10-mesh sieve has 100 openings per square inch while a 100-mesh sieve has 10,000 openings per square inch.
 Lime particles that pass through a 100-mesh sieve are very fine and will dissolve and react rapidly (within a few weeks).
-Coarser material in the 20- to 30-mesh range will react over a longer period, one to two years or more.
+Coarser material in the 20-30-mesh range will react over a longer period, one to two years or more.
 Agricultural ground limestone contains both coarse and fine particles.
 About half of a typical ground limestone consists of particles fine enough to react within a few months, but to be certain you should obtain a physical analysis from your supplier.
 Super fine or pulverized lime is sometimes used for a “quick fix” because all of the particles are fine enough to react rapidly.

 Lime will react most rapidly if it is thoroughly incorporated to achieve intimate contact with soil particles.
 This is best accomplished when lime is applied to a fairly dry soil and disked in (preferably twice).
 When spread on a damp soil, lime tends to cake up and doesn’t mix well.
 A moldboard plow has little mixing action, therefore, disking is preferred.
 If growing vegetables in no-till fields, it is common to apply needed lime and work it in before limiting tillage in the field, then to apply a smaller amount of lime more frequently to the surface to maintain adequate pH.
 Lime moves slowly through the soil profile without incorportation.
 If lime is applied and not incorporated the material likely won’t be spread throughout the entire rootzone, reducing the neutralizing ability.

 Besides neutralizing acidity and raising soil pH, lime is also an important source of Ca and Mg for crop nutrition.
 It is important to select liming materials based on Ca and Mg soil content with the aim of achieving sufficient levels of each for crop nutrition.
 If the Mg level is low, a dolomitic lime (high magnesium lime) should be used; if Ca is below optimum, a calcitic (low-Mg lime) should be used.